 The Foundation entered into a three-year non-cancellable lease rental agreement commencing 1 July 2019.
 The Foundation's lease obligation is at a peppercorn rate of \$1 per annum subject to the Foundation maintaining its Deductible Gift Recipient (DGR) status.
 The annual payment is not subject to annual review.
-Payments remaining under the lease are \$1 in each of FY21 and FY22.
+Payments remaining under the lease is \$1 for FY22.
 On renewal, the terms of the lease would be renegotiated.

-No significant restrictions on the use of the underlying assets has been identified by the Foundation.
+No significant restrictions on the use of the underlying assets have been identified by the Foundation.
 The Foundation has elected to exercise the option of not valuing the lease at fair value under AASB 16.